AAndyProgram/SCrawler/README.md

 # What can program do:
 - Download pictures and videos from users' profiles and subreddits:
-  - Reddit images, galleries of images, videos (downloading Reddit hosted video is going through ffmpeg (**ffmpeg only works with the x64 program**)), saved posts;
+  - Reddit images, galleries of images, videos, saved posts;
   - Redgifs videos (https://www.redgifs.com/);
   - Twitter images and videos, saved (bookmarked) posts;
   - Instagram images and videos, tagged posts, stories, saved posts;